-Pupnat is a village in the interior eastern part of the island of Korcula, about 12 kilometres west of the town of Korcula.
+Pupnat is a village in the interior eastern part of the island of Korcula, about 12 kilometres west of the Korcula Town.
 The village is located on the regional road running along the island.
 The population is about 500 inhabitants and this is the smallest village on the Island.

-The name of the village, according to some interpreters, derives from “pampinata” (pampinātus), meaning a growth of vine leaves.
+The name of the village, according to some interpreters, derives from “pampinata” (pampinātus), meaning the growth of vine leaves.

 The Illyrians lived around the village in the area of Mocila where remains of Illyrian graves were found.
 Location of the village was chosen by its settlers in the hilly part of the island, not to be noticed from the sea and in this way Pupnat survived as was protected from the pirates through the centuries.

-The main occupations of the village residents is farming and tourism.
+The main occupations of the village residents are farming and tourism.